Glossary and Definitions ...

 A demonym for Providence is Providentian.

-For example: My friend had to move because of his job, yet he still thinks of himself as a Providentian.
+For example: My cousin had to move because of his job, yet he still thinks of himself as a Providentian.

 - FIPS Codes